Team2338/TshirtCannon2015/README.md

 # TshirtCannon2015
-T-shirt cannon built in 2015/r/n please clone the most recent version before you do any work, as subfolder names are different
+T-shirt cannon built in 2015.
+Please clone the most recent version before you do any work, as subfolder names are different